rohan472000/hashnode-activity/clk0q47ix03cqvqnv9ktg2cvu.md

 5. **Configure the KPO (Kubernetes Pod Operator):** In the KPO, specify the Docker image URL from the container registry where you pushed the image.
 Additionally, provide any necessary arguments, volumes, and environment variables required by your task.

 6. **Deploy and Execute:** Deploy your updated DAG to Google Cloud Composer.
 Composer will utilize a Google Kubernetes Engine (GKE) cluster to execute the tasks specified in the DAG.
 The KPO will spawn a pod from the custom Docker image, ensuring the correct Python version and dependencies are available during execution.

+### Conclusion

+Managing Python version dependencies in Google Cloud Composer can be achieved through containerization.
+By building and deploying a custom Docker image that includes the desired Python version and dependencies, you can ensure compatibility and execute your DAGs smoothly.
+This approach provides flexibility and enables the use of Python packages that require higher Python versions, expanding the capabilities of your workflows in Google Cloud Composer.